Cadecraft/remslice/README.md

 ## More

-This was developed using the `rebelot/kanagawa.nvim` theme.
+This was developed using the `rebelot/kanagawa.nvim` colorscheme.

 Todo files are expected to be in markdown, formatted like this:
 ```md